Edgar-Saavedra/practical-deep-learning/ch5/README.md

 - PCA is used to reduce the number of features while still, hopefully, representing the dataset well.

 ### PCA (principal component analysis) (PG 97)
+- TLDR: Components in PCA are your primary features, we plot them in 2d space, so we normally are dealing with 2 features.
+WE shift the plot to the origin (0,0) by substracting the mean value of each feature.
+However we need to keep all the components for augmentation.
+So we list components in order of importantce.
+And we use this to augment.
+Knowing the principal components you can create derived variables.
+So you rotate the data to align it with the principal components. (use transform method).
+If we take original data, transform it modify some principal components, then inverse transform it we get data based on x.

+1. Components are ordered in importance in pca.
+2. We want to keep the most important components.
+3. We dont want to transform too much.
+4. We want to keep components that represent some 90% - 95% of the variance in the data.
+5. Remaining components are modified adding normally distributed noise.
+6. Normally distributted means it follows a bell curve, where most of the value is near the middle.

   - Old technique, used for over a **century**
   - Used to combat curse of dimensionality, by reducing the number of features in a dataset.
   - Example: